-FIREARMS (loaded or unloaded) (Responsibility/Caring) RO: Possession of a Firearm: PD: Robbery with a firearm or powerful explosive, UB: Threat of physical attack with a firearm, PD: Physical attack with a firearm: A student shall not possess, handle or transport any handgun, rifle, starter gun, shotgun or any other weapon which will or is designed to or may readily be converted to expel a projectile by action of an explosion, including camouflaged guns or any firearm muffler or silencer.
+FIREARMS (loaded or unloaded) (Responsibility/Caring) RO: Possession of a Firearm: PD: Robbery with a firearm or powerful explosive, UB: Threat of physical attack with a firearm, PD: Physical attack with a firearm: A student shall not possess, handle or transport any handgun, rifle, starter gun, shotgun or any other weapon which will or is designed to or may readily be converted to expel a projectile by action of an explosion, including camouflaged guns or any firearm muffler or silencer on CMS property or any CMS sponsored event.
+The CMS Threat Assessment protocol must be followed.